 - Have your doctor check for problems from diabetes, such as eye or kidney disease.
 These problems can get worse during pregnancy.

-If you smoke, talk to your doctor about getting help to quit.
-Smoking can harm your baby and increases the chances that you will have problems from diabetes.
+- If you smoke, talk to your doctor about getting help to quit.
+Smoking can harm your baby.
+And it increases the chances that you will have problems from diabetes.